HarryBof/Youtube-Content-Guard/README.md

 Do not select an individual file.

-After loading successfully, the extension should appear in Chrome.
+After loading, the extension should appear in Chrome.

+---

 # First-Time Setup

-Click the extension icon in Chrome.
+Click the YouTube Content Guard extension icon.

-The first time you open it, the extension asks for:
+The initial setup requires:

 ```text
 Gemini API Key